 Ph.D., Stanford University, 2005

 Professor Stoll’s research interests range from comparative politics to political methodology.
-Her substantive interests focus on democratic representation; political parties and elections; social cleavages; and political institutions.
+Her substantive interests focus on democratic representation; political parties and elections; and political institutions.
 She has regional expertise in the advanced industrial democracies, particularly in Western Europe and Israel.

 Prior to joining the faculty at UCSB in 2005, Stoll spent a year as a research fellow at the Center for Basic Research in the Social Sciences at Harvard University.
-She also has an M.S. in statistics from Stanford University and an M.Phil in politics from the University of Oxford.
+She also has a M.S. in statistics from Stanford University and a M.Phil in politics from the University of Oxford.
 Her Stanford Ph.D. dissertation was a co-recipient of the 2005 Seymour Martin Lipset Award for the best dissertation in the comparative field by the Society for Comparative Research.

 PS 15 Introduction to Research in Political Science (Undergraduate)

 PS 116 Political Consequences of Electoral Laws (Undergraduate)

 PS 196 Senior Seminar: Designing Democratic Governments (Undergraduate)

 PS 206 Political Methodology II (Graduate)